Richard fitz Gilbert: Death and succession

+Richard retired to a monastery in 1088, passing his possessions in England to his son Gilbert fitz Richard and his land in Normandy to his son Roger Fitz Richard.
 He was buried in St. Neot's Priory in 1091.
 His widow was still living in 1113.
-His lands were inherited by his son, Gilbert fitz Richard.

 Marriage

 Richard married Rohese Giffard, daughter of Walter Giffard, Lord of Longueville and Agnes Flaitel, and they had at least the following children: